 Washington Refinery Fire.
 The naphtha hydrotreater unit at our Washington refinery was involved in a fire in April 2010, which fatally injured seven employees and rendered the unit inoperable.
 The Washington State Department of Labor & Industries ("L&I") initiated an investigation of the incident.
 L&I completed its investigation in October 2010, issued a citation and assessed a \$2.4 million fine, which we appealed.
 L&I reassumed jurisdiction of the citation and affirmed the allegations in December 2010.
 We disagree with L&I's characterizations of operations at our Washington refinery and believe, based on available evidence and scientific reviews, that many of the agency's conclusions are mistaken.
 We filed an appeal of the citation in January 2011.
 In separate September 2013, November 2013 and February 2015 orders, the Board of Industrial Insurance Appeals ("BIIA") Judge granted partial summary judgment in our favor rejecting 33 of the original 44 allegations in the citation as lacking legal or evidentiary support.
-A hearing on the remaining 11 allegations started on July 21, 2015, and we expect the Judge to issue a recommended decision for the BIIA's review in late 2015 or early 2016.
-We have established an accrual for this matter although we cannot currently estimate the final amount or timing of its resolution.
+A hearing on the remaining 11 allegations started on July 21, 2015, and we expect the Judge to issue a recommended decision for the BIIA's review in 2016.
+While we cannot currently estimate the final amount or timing of the resolution of this matter, we have established an accrual based on our best estimate at this time.